discourse/discourse-material-icons/README.md

 - `rounded`
 - `twotone`

-To change from `filled` to another style has to be done manually for now.
+Changing from `filled` to another style has to be done manually for now.

 1. Download the `.svg` file of the style you want from the `/assets` folder locally
  - `outlined.svg`